-An effective promotional campaign should be designed for students.
-The campaign should emphasize the strongest observable and abstract attributes found for the students in this study.
-The strongest attributes were that the majority of students, regardless of their major field of study, indicated that enrolling in a marketing course is helpful to their study and knowledge.
-Whereas marketing students expect the courses to be useful in their career.
+For students; both perspective and current, a directed marketing campaign should be considered.
+The promotion should highlight the strongest observable and abstract attributes establish by the students in this study.
+The strongest attributes were that the majority of students, regardless of their major field of study, indicated that enrolling in a marketing course is helpful to their study, knowledge and eventually their future career and as anticipated marketing students expect the courses to be useful in their career.